aws-samples/amazon-sagemaker-secure-mlops/README.md

 Please refer to the [Deployment section](#deployment) for the description of corresponding CloudFormation parameters.

 ### Single-account setup
 The solution also implements full MLOps functionality with single-account setup.
 All examples, workflows and pipelines work in the single (development) data science account.
-We do not recommend to use a single-account setup for any production use of SageMaker and SageMaker studio, but for testing and experimentation purposes it is a fast and cost-effective option to choose.
+We do not recommend to use a single-account setup for any production use of SageMaker and Studio, but for testing and experimentation purposes it is a fast and cost-effective option to choose.

 ## SageMaker secure deployment in VPC
 The following deployment architecture is implemented by this solution: